Mr-A-D-Z/A-Z-pass-Password-Manager-legal/docs/terms-of-use.md

 # Terms of Use — A-Z Password Manager ✅

-Last updated: 2026-01-23
+Last updated: 2026-02-03

 By using A-Z Password Manager, you agree to these terms.

 ## What the app does
-- Helps you generate and store passwords.
+- Helps you generate and store passwords
-- Syncs your vault (encrypted) if you enable cloud sync.
+- Can sync your vault as encrypted data (when cloud sync is enabled)

 ## Your responsibilities
+- Keep your Master Password safe
-- Keep your master password safe.
-If you forget it, your encrypted vault may be unrecoverable.
+- If you forget your Master Password, your encrypted vault may be unrecoverable
-- Don’t use the app for illegal activities.
+- Do not use the app for illegal activities

 ## No warranty
 The app is provided “as is”.
-We do our best, but we cannot guarantee zero bugs.
+We do our best, but we cannot guarantee zero bugs or uninterrupted service.

 ## Limitation of liability
-We are not liable for losses caused by misuse, lost devices, or weak passwords chosen by users.
+We are not liable for losses caused by misuse, lost devices, weak passwords chosen by users, or third-party service outages.

 ## Changes
 We may update these terms.
 Updates will be published on this page.